Batuhan-Guzel/prime-numbers/README.md

 # prime-numbers
-A programme that shows the prime numbers from 1 to user's selecting number
+Program that outputs prime numbers up to the number entered by the user.